 Don’t take it from me, though.
 Let the facts tell the story.

 AV Technology reported that InfoComm 2017’s attendance was up 14 percent from the previous year.
 Technology managers made up 41 percent of attendees, a record number.
 AVIXA recently released the AV Industry Outlook and Trends Analysis (IOTA)stating that through 2022, revenues will increase by over 4 percent annually.

 If more people are attending InfoComm, more technology managers are coming to InfoComm, and revenue is expected to grow through 2022, why the bleak AV outlook?

 Any possible AV extinction corresponds to customers that are more educated, expectations to do more with less, and the growing influence of IT/AV departments within large organizations.
 In conversations with other technology managers, we share strategies and techniques that allow everyone to become more efficient.
 This expands our knowledge base and helps us all become better at our work.

-In the past five years we have seen multiple AV integration companies go out of business, or bought out by larger and then downsized.
+In the past five years we have seen multiple AV integration companies go out of business or get bought out by larger companies and then downsized.
 Manufacturers have downsized as well.

 Why is this happening?
 Look to the influence of the technology manager, the customer experience, and the nature of the systems that are in demand today.

 Justin Rexing, M.S., CTS-D, ISF-C, DMC-E-4K.
 Photo by Drew Thompson.

 There are still a lot of audiovisual systems being designed, installed, and supported around the world, but no longer by traditional integrators alone.
 Older systems are being replaced, and new buildings require new AV solutions.